How it began

 published in 2012.
 After that my enthusiasm for writing knew no bounds and Frog was followed by

 Ladybird's Remarkable Relaxation , Seahorse's Magical Sun Sequences and most recently Sitting on a Chicken.The Best EVER 52 Yoga Games to play in School.
+My latest book was published in February 2019 and is called Yoga for children & Young People with Autism.

 Whilst Frog, Ladybird and Seahorse all make terrific stories to embed yoga postures in, I have to confess that the most fun comes from playing the yoga games that I create.
 A point aspiring children’s yoga teachers should take to heart.